ashleychontos/pySYD/docs/quickstart.rst

 The software is optimized for running many stars and hence, many of the defaults parameters need to be changed in order to understand how the software works.
-We will use the command-line example to break everything down, and then put it all together in a condensed version for the second.
+We will use the command-line example to break everything down, and then put it back together in a condensed version for the second.